LordDetson/batch-copy-to/README.md

 Future improvements:
 * Implement a progress bar.
 * Add text style to the message area. (in progress)
-* Add file size in the message area.
 * Implement console tool